-Sharing wealth can sometimes mean taking on some costs, and can even put some on those you’re trying to gift.
-While South Africa won’t tax a nonresident sending funds into the country, there are still reporting procedures that both you and your recipient need to follow.
+Sharing wealth can sometimes mean taking on costs, and occasionally it can even put some of those costs on the person you’re trying to gift to.
+While South Africa won’t tax a non-resident sending funds into the country, there are still reporting procedures that both you and your recipient need to follow.

 Gifting money to a South African resident is taxable only if the gifter is also a resident.
 The Donations Tax, which is a gift tax that the South African Revenue Service (SARS) regulates, is paid by the gifter.

-If you live outsidef South Africa, that means it’s likely neither of you are required to pay taxes in South Africa.
+If you live outside of South Africa, it’s likely that neither of you are required to pay taxes in South Africa.
 You’re not completely out of the woods though; you may be taxed in the US, and your recipient still has to declare the amount they receive.